Skip to content

 On the Multi-Practice plan you can manage these capabilities through reusable roles (Setup > Roles).
 On Solo and Growth, you grant capabilities directly to each staff member.

-The firm administrator always has full trust access regardless of plan or role assignment, and is the only role that can create or deactivate a trust account.
+The firm administrator always has full trust access regardless of plan or role assignment, and is the only role that can create, edit, or deactivate a trust account, and the only role that can correct the reference, description, check number, or payee on an existing trust transaction.